r1c0n/gws/README.md

 ## 🚧 Build

-Build documentation has been moved to [/docs/build.md](/docs/build.md).
+Read our build documentation @ [/docs/build.md](/docs/build.md) to learn how to build Gamma Web Server.

 ## 🚀 Installation